 Not many people want to buy a tour.

-Tours can be expensive, and you have to walk along with a group of other people which can take a lot longer than visiting a place by yourself.
+Tours can be expensive, and you don’t have the same freedom as you do when you rent a car.
 But some places in Mexico are great for taking a guided tour to learn the history and culture of the region.

 You can also do a guided tour of cenotes, water-filled caverns that in the Yucatán Peninsula.
 This is a great option if you don’t have a lot of time and want to make the most out of your trip.